couchbase-partners/azure-reporting/README.md

 # azure-reporting
 These are scripts to crunch Azure reports.
-You'll first need to download the Azure usage reports and put them in the data directory.
+You'll first need to download the Azure usage reports from [here](https://cloudpartner.azure.com/#insights/ordersandusage) as CSVs and put them in the reports directory.
 After that you can run:

     python report.py